MagicCheese1/LPRankSyncBot/README.md

 ## Usage

 ### Download and instalation
-1. Download the appropriate executable for your system from the [releases page](https://github.com/Dodison/LPRankSyncBot/releases) of this repo
+1. Download the appropriate executable for your system from the
+<a href="https://github.com/Dodison/LPRankSyncBot/releases" target="_blank">release page</a> of this repo
 2. Put the executable into your sponge servers folder
 3. Run the executable